javenli786/ML_Clustering_LuxuryTravelCustomerSegmentation/README.md

 ---
 # 2. Production
-### The key stages of the production-level clusting model development are demonstrated below.
+### The key stages of the production-level clustering model development are demonstrated below.
 ![](image/Workflow_Production.png)

 ### 2.1 [Data Collection](Code/data_collection.py)
-##### Sqlchemy and Pandas are leveraged in the step of data collection.
+##### SQlAlchemy and Pandas are leveraged in the step of data collection.

 ### 2.2 [Data Preparation](Code/data_preparation.py)
-#### 2.2.1 Numpy and Pandas are utilized in the step of data preparation for data cleaning.
+#### 2.2.1 NumPy and Pandas are utilized in the step of data preparation for data cleaning.
 #### 2.2.2 Feature engineering is conducted on the basis of RFM framework.

 ### 2.3 [Data Exploration](Code/data_exploration.py)